-I often get the question, “can a debt collector call me on your cell phone?”
-Its important to understand how debt collectors can and cannot communicate with you to protect your rights.
-Just because you owe a balance, that doesn’t give debt collectors a free ticket to harass you or invade your privacy.
+We often get the question, “can a debt collector call me on your cell phone?”
+In order to protect your rights, it’s important to understand how debt collectors can and cannot communicate with you.
+Just because you owe a balance doesn’t give debt collectors a free ticket to harass you or invade your privacy.

 Have You Given Permission to Call Your Cell Phone?